parisk/feymca/README.md

 # feymca

-This is probably the first ever DnD adventuring party to have its own repo for the character sheets.
+We are probably the first ever DnD adventuring party to have its own repo for the character sheets.

 ## Roadmap